CSC207-2022F-UofT/course-project-Team-Stonks/README.md

 ## Leaderboard use case
 This use case provides the interface to allow users to view the leaderboard of the top competitive portfolios.
 This use case has the following functions:
+- IndexMax()
+  - Takes in a list of values and returns the index of the maximum value
+- TopValue()
+  - Return list of values of each of the users' competitive portfolio net values
+- upadateLeaderboard()
+  - Return a Leaderboard with the top users according to the current value of their competitive portfolios

 # Controllers